 3.)
 Reduce distractions: Just as you wouldn’t surf the internet in an in-person session, try to avoid having other internet sites or email open during session to make the most out of our time together.
 Often times, you can set your device to do not disturb to reduce texts, calls, or emails that might be distracting or interrupt session.

 4.)
 Teletherapy and Couples Therapy: Yes, therapy over video works for couples!
-We have successfully conducted sessions with both partners in the same room or with two partners in different locations.
-Interestingly, telepsychology provides us with flexibility we wouldn’t have had to manage our clients’ unique schedules.
+We have successfully conducted sessions with partners in the same room or with partners in different locations.

 5.)
 Teletherapy and Child Therapy: Yes, this is possible, too!
 We engage in a hybrid of parent work and individual child therapy time, depending on the child age.
 Using items in your home like, games, toys, as well as art supplies like crayons, markers, and a white board or paper, can work well to assist with the therapy process and assist with both acquiring coping skills and processing feelings.